guerrantif/handwritten_long_numbers_recognition/README.md

                           (default=cpu) device to be used for computations {cpu, cuda:0, cuda:1, ...}
   ```

+Adding the ad-hoc arguments, the following solutions are possible:

   * `$ python3 hlnr.py classify`: performs the recognition of the input image taken by **webcam** (default behaviour) and exploiting the pre-trained model **without** data augmentation

   * `$ python3 hlnr.py classify -a`: performs the recognition of the input image taken by **webcam** (default behaviour) and exploiting the pre-trained model **with** data augmentation (`-a`)